ChoicescriptIDE/main/source/help/topics/scene-options.md

 - Scene files can also be copied to or moved between projects by dragging & dropping a scene from one Project listing to another.
 You will be prompted to clarify (or cancel) the action being taken.

-- Scene files can be moved or copied between projects by dragging and dropping the scene into the other project's scene list.

 - Scenes can be colour-coded for easy reference or organisation.
 Click the colour bubble to the left of a particular scene name to change that scene's colour code.
 These changes will also persist across sessions.

 ### Scene State